-Note: The information forScore mini collects is stored locally on your device.
+Note: The information for Score mini collects is stored locally on your device.
 It doesn't get sent to any servers, and won't be shared with anyone unless you specifically choose to do so.
+Visit for score.co/privacy to learn more.